-The SEN department will liaise and collaborate with subject teachers in relation to the monitoring of specified targets through compass.
+The AEN department will liaise and collaborate with subject teachers in relation to the monitoring of specified targets through compass.

-A review of attainment (through academic tracking), attendance, social inclusion and well-being (for example sense of belonging and connectedness to school) will take place for students with special educational needs.
+A review of attainment (through academic tracking) and using Athena, attendance, social inclusion and well-being (for example sense of belonging and connectedness to school) will take place for students with special educational needs.